cjnankervis/Re-Climate/README.md

 [<img src="https://seasonalforecasts.earth/wp-content/uploads/2022/11/Re-Climate_API-video.png" width="50%">](https://youtu.be/GkMn4gPZjts "Seasonal climate forecasts Re-Climate API YouTube Marketing Video")

-The Re-Climate® API delivers the most reliable seasonal climate prediction system in Europe, with its precipitation forecasts independently assessed by the National Physical Laboratory.
-It achieves this by blending numerous climate datasets and weather models through its algorithms; and this helps organisations to accurately forecast extreme weather, calculate their risk exposure and build their resilience.
+The Re-Climate® API delivers reliable seasonal climate predictions to operations teams in the agri-food, energy and water utilities, and insurance industries.
+These forecasts have been independently and impartially assessed by the National Physical Laboratory.

+The company combines climate and weather models through its algorithms; helping organisations to adapt to near-term climate hazards, calculate their risk exposure and build their resilience accordingly.

-Modelling weather events and seasonal climate helps decision-makers communicate losses linked to floods, drought, wind damage, hail, heatwaves or freeze days to within a few kilometres.
+Modelling seasonal weather extremes assists decision-makers communicate losses linked to floods, drought, wind damage, hail, heatwaves or freeze days to within a few kilometres.

 Supplied as an 'ensemble', a collection of well-calibrated daily weather time series, Re-Climate® enables firms to better hedge or price their risk.
 The product also helps clients adapt to acute physical risks posed by extreme weather events such as heatwaves and floods, develop rigorous scenario plans, and protect assets from acute climate hazards on operational timescales.